Japanese Conversation Club (JCC)

 This club provides you with an excellent opportunity to meet Japanese and Americans alike who want to speak Japanese and are interested in sharing Japanese culture, experiences in Japan and networking.
 Why donít you join us to make some new friends?

-Every month we meet in the basement of the Hunter Hall building, St. Matthew's Cathedral, 104 S. 4th Street, Laramie, in a relaxed and informal setting, from 4 pm to 5:30 pm.
+Every month a Saturday from 4 pm to 5:30 pm we meet in the basement of the Hunter Hall building, St. Matthew's Cathedral, 104 S. 4th Street, Laramie, in a relaxed and informal setting.
 The exact date for the meeting is posted on the Home page.
 The Hunter Hall building (not the main church) is a three-story building located at the corner of 4th and University.

 You must be over 18